StockSharp/StockSharp/Connectors/Bitalong/README.md

 # Bitalong Connector

 This directory contains the source code for the **Bitalong** connector used by the [StockSharp](https://github.com/StockSharp/StockSharp) trading platform.
-The connector implements an `AsyncMessageAdapter` which provides access to market data and trading operations on the Bitalong cryptocurrency exchange.
+The connector implements an `MessageAdapter` which provides access to market data and trading operations on the Bitalong cryptocurrency exchange.

 ## Features